wKovacs64/hibp/README.md

 * [https://unpkg.com/hibp/dist/hibp.js][cdn-dev]
 * [https://unpkg.com/hibp/dist/hibp.min.js][cdn-prod]

-You can include one of these builds directly via CDN (this will reference the `latest` tag version of the production build by default, but you can specify a particular version if desired - see [unpkg][unpkg] for details):
+You can include one of these builds directly via CDN (this example will reference the `latest` tag version of the production build by default, but you can specify a particular version if desired - see [unpkg][unpkg] for details):

 ```html
 <script src="https://unpkg.com/hibp"></script>